 We’ve already shown you the Gantt chart which is great for a hierarchical structure, but that’s only one of our multiple project views.
 For a flat or team-based structure, you’ll want to use kanban boards to manage backlogs and collaboratively plan sprints.
 Managers get transparency into the process and can reallocate resources as needed to avoid bottlenecks and keep teams working at capacity.

 It’s not enough to have the tools to fulfill the dictates of the organization design you have, you need to monitor your work to make sure it’s meeting your expectations.
 Our software delivers real-time data for more insightful decision-making.
 Get a high-level view with our live dashboard which tracks six project metrics.
 There’s no setup required and the dashboard automatically calculates data for you.
 For a deeper dive into the data, there’s one-click reporting, which can be filtered to show only the information you want to see.
 Then, share it with stakeholders to keep them updated.

 Whatever organization design you use, communication is key.
 Our software is collaborative to the core, making it simple to share plans, files and more.
 You can comment on tasks and get notified by email and in the app when anything is updated.
 There’s a single source of truth that keeps everyone working together and productively.

 ProjectManager is award-winning software that connects hybrid teams and fosters greater efficiency.
-It facilitates organization design of all types, whether teams are together or distributed, regardless of skill set or their department.
-Join teams at NASA, Siemens and Nestle delivering success with our tool.
+It facilitates organization design of all types, whether teams are together or distributed, regardless of skill set or department.
+Join teams at NASA, Siemens and Nestle to deliver success with our tool.
 Get started with ProjectManager today for free.